SELF GUIDED AUDIO TOURS HAWAII

 signboard of zephyr cove

-And finally, In addition to all of that, you could even choose to stay in one of two towns that are just a half hour away from Lake Tahoe but a relatively easy drive to the lake.
-(Those towns are Carson City, NV, and Truckee, CA.)
+Or, you could even choose to stay in one of two towns that are just a half hour away from Lake Tahoe but a relatively easy drive to the lake.
+Those towns are Carson City, NV, and Truckee, CA.

-So, let’s get started, here are 8 areas where you may consider staying on your summer vacation in Tahoe.
+Here are nine areas where you might consider staying on your summer vacation in Tahoe:

 1. Camp Richardson Beach Resort Log Cabin Rentals